Jantho

 Kota Jantho (Jantho town) is a small town in Aceh province of Indonesia.
 Jantho is the seat of local government for the Aceh Besar Regency.
 It covers an area of 592.5 km2 and had a population of 8,443 at the 2010 Census and 9,440 at the 2020 Census.

-Jantho became famous due to a report, when a woman was publicly whipped in accordance with Sharia law.
+Jantho became famous due to a report of two women being publicly whipped in 2010 after being found guilty of selling food during the fasting hours of Ramadan, in accordance with Sharia law.

 Climate

 Jantho has a tropical rainforest climate (Af) with moderate to heavy rainfall year-round.